ltgoslo/diachronic_multiling_adjectives/README.md

 python3 get_adjectives.py rus 500 (with_distribution | simple) corpus_lengths.json
 ```

-Also, you should have folder distibutive _models/_ where embedding models for each time period are kept and a .json with corpus lengths in the following format:
+Also, you should have the _models/_ folder, where embedding models for each time period are kept
+and a .json with corpus lengths in the following format:

 ```
 {